jlan84/cross-validation-assignment/individual.md

     - MEDV     Median value of owner-occupied homes in $1000's
    ```

-3. Use `train_test_split()` in scikit learn to make a test and train dataset.
+3. Use `train_test_split()` in scikit learn to make a test and training dataset.
-   The train-test split is usually 70 : 30.
+   The training-test split is usually 70 : 30.

    ```python
    train_feature, test_feature, train_target, test_target = \